You are in one of the most romantic cities in the world but your other half isn’t!

 My arrival in Rome when I discover where to find the great gelato and how to tell if it is genuine artisan gelato plus I visit a cafe in a fashionable district of Rome where you can buy a plate of pasta with a glass of wine for just 4 euros.

-Expedia in Rome, all thoughts are my own ans as always I give my honest opinions.
+Disclosure: I was travelling as a guest of Expedia in Rome.
+All thoughts are my own and as always I give my honest opinions.